sjtower/super-lunk-world/notes/notes.md

 #### Quicksand
 1. if platform is placed below quicksand, player cannot dop below it

+#### Honey
+1. can be pushed by crush blocks, push blocks, etc. Even on the ceiling!

 #### Elevators
 1. you can push elevator if it lands on a PB/TNT